ViswanathRajuIndukuri/CNN-RNN-LSTM-HYBRID-DEEP-LEARNING/README.md

 The satellite data primarily comes from geostationary satellites, specifically the GOES (Geostationary Operational Environmental Satellites).
 These satellites are positioned to provide a constant watch over the same geographic area, allowing for continuous monitoring of atmospheric conditions.

 ### Content
-The satellite data includes high-resolution imagery crucial for meteorological analysis.
+The satellite data includes high-resolution imagery.
 This imagery is instrumental in observing cloud formations over Lake Michigan.
 These details are essential for understanding and predicting weather patterns to lake effect precipitation.

 ## Weather Station Data